 Aid in Fundraising Efforts

 Most Non-Profits will have annual luncheons, auctions or meet and greets to provide donors an inside look into the organization, meet the people running it and to raise funds.
-Usually there are efforts to show how much the organization needs to continue operations on an annual basis but rarely does an organization include building and asset costs figures in their calculations.
+Usually there are efforts to show how much the organization needs to collect to operate annually, however the longer term building and site expenses are often overlooked.
 This can be attributed to most budgets being designed and implemented on an annual basis.
-Whereas longer term building & asset expenses like roofing, siding, windows, HVAC, paint and flooring may only come up every few years or decades.
+Whereas longer term building & site expenses like roofing, siding, windows, HVAC, paint and flooring may only come up every few years or decades.
 A replacement plan provides a long term financial strategy to pay for these items and breaks down the funding requirements into easy to follow annual and monthly dollar amounts.
 These replacement plan figures can be included in annual budget proposals and as a tool in raising funds from donors – what better tool to show donors than an independent study of the “real” costs to the Non-Profit Organization.

 Using the Replacement Plan with Fund Raising Efforts